Michael White (snooker player): 2019/2020 season

 A "sudden loss of form" this season saw no finals and only one finish better than a second-round loss, that being the UK Championship, where he defeated Mark Selby 4–1 in the fourth round before losing by the same scoreline to Ian Burns in the quarter final.
 White thus dropped off the pro tour in 2020, which he later credited to personal issues including depression and "a bit of a problem with alcohol".

 2020/2021 season

 2021/2022 season

-White came from 6–7 behind to defeat Jordan Brown 10–8 in the fourth qualifying round of the 2022 World Snooker Championship, becoming only the second amateur to qualify for the Crucible after James Cahill in 2019.
-However, he went on to lose 10–3 in the first round to three-time champion Mark Williams, who made four centuries in the match.
-White will nevertheless regain his tour card for the subsequent season.
+White came from 6–7 behind to defeat Jordan Brown 10–8 in the fourth qualifying round of the 2022 World Snooker Championship, becoming only the second amateur to qualify for the Crucible stage, after James Cahill in 2019.
+He lost 3–10 in the first round to three-time champion Mark Williams, who made four centuries in the match.
+White nevertheless regained his tour card for the subsequent two seasons.

+2024/2025 season

+White began the season ranked 55, after two strong seasons on the tour.
+He competed in the first tournament of the season – the 2024 Championship League – and won his stage one match in Group 23 with two wins and a draw, but he lost in the second stage by failing to win any games.
+This was his only tournament appearance of the season.

+Imprisonment and removal from professional tour

+On 11 July 2024, White was sentenced at Swansea Crown Court to a total 3 years imprisonment for two charges of assault occasioning actual bodily harm against his former partner.
+He received consecutive sentences of 19 months for the first assault, which had taken place on 12 February 2022, and 17 months for the second, which had taken place on 10 December 2022.
+Shortly after his sentencing, the WPBSA revoked his membership with immediate effect, removing him from the professional World Snooker Tour and from the world rankings.